alexa/alexa-auto-sdk/samples/android/README.md

 - [Navigation Module](../../platforms/android/NAVIGATION.md)
 - [Phone Control Module](../../platforms/android/PHONECONTROL.md)

 The Sample App GUI consists of a menu bar and a log console.
 The expandable menu icon in the menu bar opens an options menu to the right of the screen that contains GUI elements relevant to the Platform Interface implementations as well as the authentication UI.
-Toggle the login method selector to switch between authentication with LWA Code-Based Linking and browser Login with Amazon.
 Interacting with Alexa and the Engine requires successful authentication with AVS.
 You can log out using the **Log Out** button in the options menu, which will clear the saved refresh token.

 The microphone icon on the menu bar may be used to initiate a speech interaction with Alexa, either via tap-to-talk (press and release) or hold-to-talk (press and hold).
 You may also initiate an interaction with the Alexa wake word, and the Sample App provides a switch in the options menu to enable or disable wake word when supported.